According to Skift, a travel data and news portal, organic traffic drives the highest percentage of revenue for travel and hospitality brands at 46%.

 I admit, facing either of the challenges could break the toughest SEO.
 Most of those working in the travel industry face all of the above at once!

-How to Overcome Travel SEO Challenges with a Dedicated Platform
+Overcome Travel SEO Challenges with an Enterprise SEO Platform

 If you consider the problems above again, you’ll see some patterns emerging.
 For one, many of them relate to the type of information a website should include to rank and drive visibility.
 Differentiating the offering, standing out from the competition, achieving scale can be beaten by using the right content, for example.